tianyu-z/GEDImageDenoiser/README.md

 If you have a ground-truth picture and you would like to the effect of our model.

 Step1: You may copy and paste your image to [the model you want test]/org/data/Set68

 Step2: Run the test.py under this folder to see the PSNR of the denoised picture based on your ground-truth picture with artifical noise.

 Step3: You may choose the model which gives a denoised picture with the highest PSNR.

+Step4: After knowing what model to use (which folder to use), to get the denoised picture, you can run getDenoisedImage.ipynb to get it.

 If you don't have a ground-truth picture.
 You have a picture with noise and you want to denoise it.
 We cannot calculate the PSNR under this circumstance because the original picture is needed when calculating PSNR.